Shiobhan/osg-rstudio-github/README.md

 Now that we have a GitHib reposiory that we would like to modify, we can use the Git functionality with RStudio to do this (we talk about this being a "local" copy of the repository, since it is copied, or "cloned" to our laptop or desktop computer), and set the local repo up as a RStudio project.

+1. Within RStudio, choose "New Project" from the "File" menu, and then select "Version Control" from the popup that appears.

+2. Click "Git", and then paste the repository URL (the one associated YOUR account, not my original) into the "Repository URL:" field.
+HINT: hitting tab will populate the "Project Directory Name" with the original name of the repository (but you can also call it anything you want).

+3. Choose where on your computer the repository will live.
+For me, this is `~/GitHub/`